Onomatopoeia (character)

-Onomatopoeia is a supervillain appearing in comic books published by DC Comics, usually as an enemy of Green Arrow and Batman.
+Onomatopoeia is a supervillain appearing in American comic books published by DC Comics, usually as an enemy of Green Arrow and Batman.
 Created by writer Kevin Smith and artist Phil Hester, the character first appeared in Green Arrow (vol. 3) #12 (March 2002).

 Daya Vaidya portrayed a female version of the character — Peia Mannheim — in the third season of the television series Superman & Lois.

 Publication history

 Kevin Smith discussed the character in a 2007 interview:

-When I did Green Arrow, I went with Onomatopoeia for a villain, just because I loved that word, and it kind of formed the character inasmuch as he would say sounds out loud.
+"When I did Green Arrow, I went with Onomatopoeia for a villain, just because I loved that word, and it kind of formed the character inasmuch as he would say sounds out loud.
 It only kind of works – I think – on a comic book page because if you have a gun going off, they usually write BLAM! and then you can have, you know, the character saying "BLAM!" in a word balloon, but like if you tried to do that cinematically you can't really rock it.
 A gun in a film sounds completely different.
 It doesn't read as BLAM! and so to have a dude say BLAM!...I think it works great in print and on a comic book page.
-I don't think that character would translate very well outside of that.
+I don't think that character would translate very well outside of that."

 Fictional character biography

-Onomatopoeia first appears where he murders a female crimefighter named Virago, after telling her his name.
-The interlude in which this occurs serves as a lead-in to "The Sounds of Violence", a three-issue storyline that runs through issues #13–15 of the title, in which he is the main antagonist.
-No personal characteristics are revealed about Onomatopoeia aside from the fact that he is a European male, which is seen when portions of his face obscured by shadow are seen in Green Arrow (vol. 3) #14, and when the lower half of his face is seen again in issue #15.
 Onomatopoeia is a serial killer who targets non-superpowered superheroes.
-His name is derived from the fact that he imitates noises around him, such as dripping taps, gunshots, etc. During the course of this storyline, he shoots Connor Hawke, the second Green Arrow, who is saved by his father Oliver Queen (the first and original Green Arrow).
-While Connor is undergoing surgery in the hospital, Onomatopoeia returns to finish the job.
+His name is derived from the fact that he imitates noises around him, such as dripping taps, gunshots, etc. He shoots Connor Hawke, the second Green Arrow, who is saved by his father Oliver Queen (the first and original Green Arrow).
+While Connor is undergoing surgery, Onomatopoeia returns to finish the job.
 He kills several doctors in the operating room, and after his attempt to kill Connor is foiled by Queen and Black Canary, he manages to escape.

-He is later recruited by Alexander Luthor, Jr.'s Secret Society of Super Villains as part of an army that is sent to conquer the city of Metropolis in issue #7 of the 2006 miniseries Infinite Crisis.
+Onomatopoeia is recruited by Alexander Luthor Jr.'s Secret Society of Super Villains as part of an army that is sent to conquer the city of Metropolis in Infinite Crisis.
 A superhero army, backed up by the National Guard, successfully opposes the Society.
-Onomatopoeia is seen in a brawl with the Odd Man, a costumed, un-powered vigilante.